Integrated Waste Management and Marine Litter Prevention in the Western Balkans

 Protecting waterways and the Adriatic Sea from waste leakage represents a regional challenge for south-eastern Europe.
-Increasing volumes of waste in rivers, lakes and seas pose a danger to ecosystems, biodiversity, tourism and fishery as well as to people’s livelihoods and health.
+Increasing volumes of waste in rivers, lakes and seas pose a danger to ecosystems, biodiversity, tourism and fishery as well as to people’s health and livelihoods.

-The pollution of the Mediterranean Sea through inadequate waste management is increasingly receiving public attention in the western Balkans now, too, such that the issue is playing a growing role in policy-making, both in the individual countries and across borders.
+The pollution of the Mediterranean Sea through inadequate waste management is increasingly receiving public attention in the western Balkans now.
+The issue is playing a growing role in policy-making, both in the individual countries and across borders.
 In view of the international reach, other stakeholders are also continuously expanding their activities in this field.
-These include the European Union (EU), the United Nations Environment Programme – Mediterranean Action Plan (UNEP-MAP) and cooperation arrangements with countries neighbouring the EU as well as Italy and Croatia.
 To date, many of these activities have focused on monitoring and documenting beach litter and marine pollution.
 There is little reliable information on where on land which waste volumes are generated, where exactly the waste originates and which pathways it takes to ultimately end up in the waters.
 Such knowledge could be used to reduce the massive influx of waste into the waters in a targeted manner.

-Local and national stakeholders in waste and recycling management in Albania, Bosnia and Herzegovina and Montenegro are identifying the causes and effects of water pollution.
-They are reducing the amounts of waste that enter the Mediterranean Sea and contributory rivers.
+Local and national stakeholders in waste and recycling management in Albania, Bosnia and Herzegovina and Montenegro have identified the causes and effects of water pollution, and are reducing the amounts of waste that enter the Mediterranean Sea and contributory rivers.

-The Integrated Waste Management and Marine Litter Prevention in the Western Balkans project operates in Albania, Bosnia and Herzegovina and Montenegro, implementing measures in selected areas along the Adriatic Sea such as estuaries.
-The focus of implementation is on regional cooperation and knowledge sharing between national institutions, communities and companies.
+The project operates in Albania, Bosnia and Herzegovina and Montenegro, implementing measures in selected areas along the Adriatic Sea such as estuaries.
+The focus of implementation is on regional cooperation and knowledge sharing between national institutions, municipalities and companies.
 The aim is to conserve natural and economic resources.
-At a regional level, the project also seeks to establish a common understanding of the issue and associated action plans.
+At the regional level, the project also seeks to establish a common understanding of the issue and associated action plans.
 A learning and exchange platform enables skills to be built up across national boundaries.
-At a national level, the project supports legislative processes to reduce marine litter, with a particular focus on plastics.
+At the national level, the project supports legislative processes to reduce marine litter, with a particular focus on plastics.
 At the same time, implementation and monitoring structures will be strengthened.
 The ability to estimate economic follow-on costs and to set priorities for the respective country plays an important part in political debates.
-At a local level, the project aims to put into practice measures to reduce the leakage of plastics into the Mediterranean Sea.
-Partner communities and organisations in Albania, Bosnia and Herzegovina and Montenegro receive support in the form of the requisite equipment (such as containers for collecting recycling materials separately), which helps to improve the collection of recycling materials and waste.
+At the local level, the project aims to put into practice measures to reduce the flow of plastics into the Mediterranean Sea.
+Partner municipalities and organisations in Albania, Bosnia and Herzegovina and Montenegro receive support in the form of the requisite equipment such as containers for the separate collection of recyclables, which helps to improve the collection of recyclable materials and waste.